jonnorstrom/Medici/README.md

 # Medici

-A specialized pilot web app for museum tickets and other things from the folks at Cultural Media Inc.
+A specialized pilot web app for cultural insight and event tickets from the folks at Cultural Media Inc.

 ## Built With